 Counselling and more specifically, Psychotherapy is known to be highly effective in stabilising a patient along with medicines.
-This involves changing the negative thinking patterns of the patient.
+CBT, especially helps alleviate depression as it involves changing the negative thinking patterns of the patient.

-Physical fitness, regular routines, stress management, Yoga and Meditation have a proven beneficial impact on not only Bipolar but overall quality of life.
+Physical fitness, regular routines, stress management and Yoga have a proven beneficial impact on not only Bipolar but overall quality of life.

 There is always hope.

 There are so many out there to help you, guide you.